 Acting Chair: Todd M. Kilpatrick, Pierce County Department of Emergency Management.

-|Open Public Meetings||Training requirement: Every member of a governing body of a public agency must complete training requirements on the OPMA within 90 days of assuming office or taking the oath of office, and at intervals of no more than four years as long as they remain in office
+Committee officer training requirement: every member of the governing body of a public agency must complete training requirements on the Washington State Open Public Meetings Act within 90 days of assuming office, or taking the oath of office, and at intervals of no more than four years as long as they remain in office